Camille Franch-Guerra, Omar Rodriguez Sanmartin

 Celia Vanhoutte, a practitioner of traditional Chinese medicine, accompanies the artists from the first steps to the composition of the exhibition.
 Focusing on the elements and their materials, she elaborates an energetic scenography that draws, under an a priori arbitrary path, complementarities and tensions between the works.

 The curator Frédéric Blancart and the poet Tristan Blumel, among other guests, punctuate the exhibition with different events, always in a game of resonance and displacement.

 The exhibition Azimuth, both one and multiple, reveals a collective proposal, generated by the intersection of eight singular perspectives.

-The Azimuth exhibition is part of the regional exhibition Des marches,Démarches, coordinated by the Frac Provence-Alpes-Côte d’Azur, associated with the Centre d’Art de Digne-les-Bains, the Espace de l’Art Concret in Mouans-Sartoux and the Laboratoire de Grenoble.
+The Azimuth exhibition is part of the regional Des marches,Démarches program coordinated by the Frac Provence-Alpes-Côte d’Azur, in association with the Centre d’Art de Digne-les-Bains, the Espace de l’Art Concret in Mouans-Sartoux and the Laboratoire de Grenoble.

 Through exhibitions, installations, performances and events, organized during the year 2019, the cultural actors of the territory, unite around a common dynamic.
-Des marches,Démarches, based on an artistic proposal by Guillaume Monsaingeon, encourages movement as an artistic practice: walking, running, climbing, pedaling, swimming, according to rhythms that can go as far as motionless silence, traveling through territories that can be interior, steep, bucolic, urban… Des marches,Démarches, explores the incredible richness of movement on a human scale.
+Des marches,Démarches, based on an artistic proposal by Guillaume Monsaingeon, promotes movement as an artistic practice: walking, running, climbing, pedaling, swimming, following rhythms that can go as far as motionless silence, traversing territories that can be interior, craggy, bucolic, urban… Des marches,Démarches, explores the incredible richness of movement on a human scale.